 The area is also home to the famous Mustafa Centre.
 This 24-hour shopping mall sells almost everything, but the things they sell might not be suitable for all types of crowds.

-If you are looking for Indian spices, saris, and gold jewelry, you can begin your search from Tekka Centre and the nearby places.
+If you are looking for Indian spices, saris, and gold jewelry, you can begin your search at the Tekka Centre and the nearby places.

 Tekka Centre also has a traditional wet market or food court that sells fresh meat, seafood, vegetables, fruits, and dry goods.